 A sojourn into Spiti Valley can be therapeutic for the soul.
 The misty mountains, sanguine lakes, adrenaline-fuelled treks, humble hospitality, it’s an experience like no other!
-The difficult task about planning a Himachal holiday is fitting it all in one itinerary.
+The difficult task of planning a Himachal holiday is fitting it all into one itinerary.
 You may have to give some a miss.
 Just ensure that Dhankar is not one of them.

 The erstwhile capital of Spiti Valley not only houses an enchanting lake and a historic monastery but also has interesting places worth visiting in the neighbourhood.
 Here’s looking at three stopovers to include in your Lahaul-Spiti trip: